RafaelLaya/Integral-Estimator-Python/README.md

 You will need py_expression_eval to run this program.
 I used version 0.3.4

 The source code was originally written using an online code editor called repl.it which is what we used for the CS121 class.
-At the moment of this writing this is exactly how the project was submitted (except for a memory issue that I just fixed). https://repl.it/@rafaellaya/CS121ProjectFixedMemory
+At the moment of this writing this is exactly how the project was submitted (except for a memory issue that I just fixed).
+You can also run it online at repl.it https://repl.it/@rafaellaya/CS121ProjectFixedMemory

 This is the original version: https://repl.it/@rafaellaya/CS121-Final-Project